Read this Product Testing USA review in full and you'll know for sure whether this is a scam or the legit opportunity you've been looking for.

-Product Testings say you can opt out of third party emails, however a lot of people claim they're still bombarded with spam even after they've opted out and contacted the company asking for their details to be removed.
+Product Testing USA says you can opt-out of third-party emails, however, a lot of people claim they're still bombarded with spam even after they've opted out and contacted the company asking for their details to be removed.

-“We may use your email address to notify you about certain offers, including 3rd party offers (collectively the “Offers”), other opportunities and provide general updates if you have opted-in.
+“We may use your email address to notify you about certain offers, including 3rd party offers, other opportunities and provide general updates if you have opted-in.

-Emails are sent only to ST users who have chosen to receive them (opted-in) or who have completed a transaction on the Website.
+Emails are sent only to users who have chosen to receive them.
 At any time, you can notify us to opt-out from receiving these emails.”

-- The website is really easy to navigate and well presented
+- The website is easy to navigate with a good layout

 - There are lots of high ticket items on offer

-- Reviewing and given honest feedback on a product is something anyone can do
+- Reviewing and giving honest feedback on a product is something anyone can do

 - It's highly unlikely you'll be chosen as a reviewer

-- It's better not to use your main email as you will get lots of spam
+- It's better not to use your main email as you'll get lots of spam

 You can join as a reviewer for free and they never claim everyone will get the chance to review, but I do think they could be better at setting people's expectations from the beginning that this is something you can do sporadically at best.

-If you'd like to find out how you can make money writing reviews online then check out my top-recommended online training program here to learn how you can get started for free.
+If you'd like to find out how you can make real money online then check out my top-recommended online training program here and get started for free.

-If you have any questions about this rewards site or any other, please ask and I will be more than happy to help you out.
+If you have any questions, ask and I will be more than happy to help you out.